Skip to main content

 • Discuss recommendations for public health interventions to promote treatment, recovery, and relapse prevention of addiction.

-• Compare and contrast autonomy and independent living with institutionalization of persons coping with substance use disorders.
+• Compare and contrast autonomy and independent living with the institutionalization of persons coping with substance use disorders.

 Click here to start this lesson

-• Required Learning Resources and Activities
+• Required Learning Resources

 • Relapse Prevention: Clinical Models and Intervention Strategies URL

-Read Introduction; “Lapse, Relapse, and Recovery”; “Effectiveness and Efficacy of RP" and the first two subsections of "Models of RP": “The Cognitive–Behavioral Model of Relapse” and “The Cognitive–Behavioral Model of Relapse, Revised”.
+Read Introduction; “Lapse, Relapse, and Recovery”; “Effectiveness and Efficacy of RP"; "Determinants of Relapse", and the first two subsections of "Models of RP": ( “The Cognitive–Behavioral Model of Relapse” and “The Cognitive–Behavioral Model of Relapse, Revised”).
 (30 minutes)

 Doctor - 2019